huishingchong/agile_llm/README.md

 ### Final implementation with Gradio interface

 The final implementation/pipeline is in app.py which can be run locally on machine.
-In order to run it, you must first install libraries and dependencies from requirements.txt with the command: `pip install -r requirements`
+In order to run it, you must first install libraries and dependencies from requirements.txt with the command: `pip install -r requirements.txt`

 You must have an .env file in the same directory as app.py with your